HatTrickLabs/txt/README.md

 ##### Notes:
 - An each block bound to a *falsy* value (null or empty) will result in no block content rendered.
 - *{#each}* tags work on any object that implements the *System.Collections.IEnumerable* interface.
-- The $ reserved varible always references the root value of local scope (*this*).  $ can be used in any tag within a template.
+- The $ reserved varible always references the root value of local scope (*this*).
+The value of $ changes every time scope changes and can be used within any template tag..
 - the ..\ operator can be used to walk the scope chain.